jeantozzi/data-engineering-zoomcamp-2023/week_3/README.md

 ### Solution

-Let's create a optmized (Partition + Cluster) table based on the BQ Table with the following query:
+Let's create an optimized (Partition + Cluster) table based on the BQ Table with the following query:

 ```sql
 CREATE OR REPLACE TABLE `dtc-de-zoomcamp-jt.dezoomcamp.fhv_rides_optimized`